The Curious History of Swinging Saloon Doors

 A stronger stylish option for pet gates or baby gates.
 We have options with slats, windows, spindles, or full plexiglass to allow for visibility that still provides the necessary separation of space.

-Whether you are looking for a full size, full length double swing pantry door or a half size pantry doors they will make a great addition to your kitchen.
-The doors can be push open with your hands full so no need for a door handle with the double action hardware.
+Whether you are looking for a full length double swing pantry door or a half size pantry door they will make a great addition to your kitchen.
+The doors can be pushed open with your hands full so no need for a door handle with the double action hardware.
+Perfect doors for a kitchen pantry.
+Maritime Nautical Porthole Double Swinging Doors, full-length swinging doors, are a great option for a butler pantry or swinging kitchen door, adding a whimsical nautical design to your home plus a functional door that will hide your butler pantry.

 Get Your Own Iconic Doors

 If you're looking to get your own iconic swinging saloon doors, get a custom quote today.
-We can install and recommend a variety of doors to fit your exact needs
+We can install and recommend a variety of doors to fit your exact needs.
+Swinging Café Doors offers a wide variety of styles, heights, widths, and hardware options.